TechnicianOnline/WinBOLT/ReadMe(Guide).txt

 monthly.bat will run Windows Updates, ccleaner and allow Emsisoft CLS to run in the background.

 Options #4
 Will run a basic Windows Tune up.
-Deleting temp files, running CCLeaner Sophos CLS and Emsisoft CLS.
-Using this will allow you to quickly do basic maintenance quickly, without involving other options above or below.
+Deleting temp files, running CCLeaner Sophos CLS, Emsisoft CLS and apply CryptoPreventor Using this will allow you to quickly do basic maintenance quickly, without involving other options above or below.

 Options #5